arfon/haiku/README.md

 This Sinatra-based application that once per day pulls all the abstracts from the arXiv with [this script](https://github.com/arfon/haiku/blob/master/runner.rb).

-Haiku are generated based on a dictionary and Ruby script here: https://github.com/jnxpn/haiku_generator and listed in a review interface for me to post to Twitter.
+Haiku are generated based on a dictionary and [Ruby script](https://github.com/jnxpn/haiku_generator) and listed in a review interface for me to post to Twitter.

 ## Setup